JMGomes/countryDisplay/README.md

 - [x] Optimize for performance
 - [x] Deployed to Vercel public web address
 - [x] Import and publish code on github public repo
-- [] 100% correct with designs (complicate to follow and low priority)
+- [x] Back Button functionality
-- [] Back Button functionality
+- [] 100% correct with designs (complicate to follow and low priority due lack of time)

 ## Tests